Anku5hk/Programmers_guide_to_Python/book.md

       self.__my_var4 = 40 # private variable

   # getter method for '__my_var3'
-  # Notice: the property decorator, 'my_var' can be renamed to any other name
+  # Note: the property decorator, 'my_var' can be renamed to any other name
   @property
   def my_var(self):
     print("Getter method called")
     return self.__my_var3

   # setter method for '__my_var3'
-  # if you don't want '__my_var3' value to be altered, don't define this 'setter' method
+  # if you don't want '__my_var3' value to be altered, don't define this method
   # Notice: the <VAR_NAME>.setter decorator
   @my_var.setter
   def my_var(self, new_value):